with Avery Thatcher and Tony Lugo

 I haven’t uploaded it on the Facebook or YouTube yet, but it’s on Vimeo.

-I can definitely switch you over an email link and you can post that link when you post the podcast up or whatever.
+I can definitely shoot you over an email link and you can post that link when you post the podcast up or whatever, but it’s not password protected anymore, I don’t think.

-Yeah, it’s on Vimeo.
+Yeah, it’s on Vimeo, short answer.

 That sounds great.

-Yes, we’ll definitely link that below in the show notes.
+We’ll definitely link that below in the show notes.

 I think a lot of our listeners would be really into that because we talk a lot about covert grief and coming to understand our grief through different aspects of life and the opioid epidemic is pervasive.